Laminar boundary layers over small-scale textured surfaces: Results

 \subsection{Slip lengths for SHSs and riblets}

 To provide practical context, we consider the slip lengths for two common textured surfaces: SHSs and riblets.
-Figure \ref{fig:4}(a) shows how the slip length $\lambda$ varies with geometric parameters of SHSs, including the texture period $\epsilon$ and gas fraction $\phi$.
+Figure \ref{fig:4}(a) shows how the slip length $\lambda$ varies with geometric parameters of SHSs, including the texture half-period $\epsilon$ and gas fraction $\phi$.
 For SHSs with transverse ridges that trap shear-free air pockets beneath the liquid--gas interface, the slip length is given by \eqref{eq:philip}.
 This expression assumes a periodic array of ridges with alternating no-slip and shear-free regions and a flat liquid–gas interface.
 It is derived by solving the Stokes flow problem over a representative periodic cell using conformal mapping and averaging the tangential velocity at the interface.
 The slip length increases with $\phi$, $\epsilon$ and $\text{Re}$, reflecting the larger proportion of shear-free area, the expanded period size and the thinner boundary layer.
 In contrast, transverse riblets increase drag in laminar flow due to the additional surface area and flow obstruction.
 The negative slip length shown in Figure \ref{fig:4}(b) corresponds to a reduction in effective wall velocity relative to the no-slip case, resulting in higher wall shear.
 For riblets of sinusoidal profile with small amplitude $A \ll \epsilon$, the slip length is given asymptotically by \eqref{eq:luchini}.
 This expression is obtained by solving the inner Stokes problem over the sinusoidal wall geometry and matching it to the outer boundary-layer solution.
 The negative sign indicates that the near-wall velocity is lower than in the no-slip case, leading to a higher velocity gradient and increased wall shear (drag).
-Table~\ref{tab:shs_riblet_ranges} summarises representative values of $\epsilon$, $\phi$, $A$ and $\text{Re}$ for SHSs and riblets in micro-fluidic devices, heat exchangers, aircraft and marine coatings.
-These values indicate that, in most applications, the assumptions $\epsilon \ll \text{Re}^{-1/2}\ll 1$ for SHSs and $A \ll \epsilon \ll \text{Re}^{-1/2}\ll 1$ for riblets are satisfied, supporting the applicability of our asymptotic framework.